How to Use Autotutor

+Some exams allow the use of calculators.
+The Autotutor questions are consistent with the official exams.
 Some questions are best answered with a calculator.
 Since some types of calculators are banned in actual exams, it is best to practise with an officially approved calculator.

 As you progress you will find that you can do some questions in your head, without the need for pen and paper.
 This is a sign of great progress!
 Continue to practise this skill as it will be useful to you in the real world too, where pens/paper/calculators are not always readily available.

 Each Autotutor member (student, parent or teacher) has a single user license that enables a single login at any one time.
 We will use our best efforts to ensure that the system operates correctly.
 There may occasionally be service disruptions due to such things as technical problems.